What is Y Transmission? Follow

 In addition to representing green in the CIE X, Y, Z tristimulus color scale, the CIE Y is also the 1924 CIE Luminosity or Brightness function which quantifies the way people perceive the relative brightness of equal energy spectral hues.
 Humans perceive green colors as brighter or more luminous than blue or red.

-The Y Transmission value quantifies the overall transmittance of transparent colors.
+The Y Transmittance value quantifies the overall transmittance of transparent colors.

-Showing relationship between % spectral transmission and the Y Transmission value.
+Showing relationship between % spectral transmittance and the Y Transmittance value.

 For example, let’s say you have a series of 10 neutral density filters starting with a perfect black at 0% transmittance across the visible spectrum, with a dark gray with 10% transmittance, one at 20% transmittance and so on with 10% increases all the way to a perfect colorless at 100% transmittance across the visible spectrum.